 Did you know that most investors fail to beat the market – and often by a wide margin?

-We hurt our performance in many different ways – trying to time the market, taking excessive risks, trading on emotions, venturing outside our circle of competence, and more.
+We hurt our performance in many different ways, including: trying to time the market, taking excessive risks, trading on emotions, and venturing outside our circle of competence.

 Even worse, many actively managed investment funds charge excessive fees that eat away returns and dividend income.

-Despite his status as arguably the most prolific stock picker of all-time, Warren Buffett advocates for passive index funds in his 2013 shareholder letter.
+Despite his status as arguably the most prolific stock picker of all-time, Warren Buffett advocated for passive index funds in his 2013 shareholder letter.